-- Wireless (Wi-Fi) networks are available in all College of Engineering buildings, and may be used by all University of Michigan students, faculty, staff, and guests.
+- Wireless (Wi-Fi) networks are available in all Michigan Engineering buildings, and may be used by all University of Michigan students, faculty, staff, and guests.

-- All rooms in College of Engineering buildings have active network jacks that require device registration in order to gain access.
+- All rooms in Michigan Engineering buildings have active network jacks that require device registration in order to gain access.

-- A few buildings in the College of Engineering have enhanced cellular coverage for participating cellular providers.
+- A few buildings have enhanced cellular coverage for participating cellular providers.

 - If your device cannot detect a particular wireless network name (SSID), or cannot establish a connection, contact the ITS Service Center for assistance.